distsys-labs/nlp-router/docs/rule-definition.md

 ### degree

-Match if the degree of the sentiment matches the percentage (expressed in decimal form) or higher.
+Match if the degree of the sentiment is equal to or greater than the percentage (expressed in decimal form).

 ### confidence

-Match if the degree of confidence in the sentence's evaluation meets the percentage (expressed in decimal form) or higher.
+Match if the degree of confidence in the sentence's evaluation is equal to or greater than the percentage (expressed in decimal form).

+### politeness

+Matches if the politeness ranking is equal to or greater than the percentage (in decimal form).

+### dirtiness

+Matches if the dirtiness ranking is equal to or greater than the percentage (in decimal form).

 ### tense